 School:

 Date Approved by

 Governing Board:

-Regional Director approval for schools without a a Governing Board
+chools without a Governing Board

 ABAV COMMITTEE MEMBERS

 The principal shall set up an anti-bullying and anti-violence team and designate a school staff member to coordinate its work (S. 96.12 EA.), who will be herein after called the "ABAV Coordinator".